The Fourth Alabama Painting by Don Troiani

 Note: The Third and Fourth Brigades, Army of Shenandoah, and the 1st Virginia Cavalry were assigned to Brigadier General B E Bee, Confederate States Army, at Winchester, Frederick County, Virginia, in the morning on 18 July, 1861.

-Berryville, Clarke County, to Piedmont Station, Fauquier County, Virginia, 19 July, 1861: The 1st Virginia Cavalry arrived at Piedmont Station, Fauquier County, via Berry's Ferry, on the Shenandoah River, three and a half miles southeast of Millwood, Clarke County, and Ashby's Gap, on the Blue Ridge Mountains, Clarke, Loudoun, and Fauquier Counties, Virginia, in the evening on 19 July, 1861.
+Berryville, Clarke County, to Piedmont Station, Fauquier County, Virginia, 19 July, 1861: The 1st Virginia Cavalry arrived at Piedmont Station, Fauquier County, via Berry's Ferry, on the Shenandoah River, three and a half miles southeast of Millwood, Clarke County, Virginia, in the evening on 19 July, 1861.

 Note: The Howard Dragoons declined Confederate service with the 7th Virginia Cavalry at Romney, Hampshire County, Virginia, on 17 July, 1861, and was ordered to Berryville, Clarke County, Virginia, on 18 July, 1861.
 The company was assigned to the 1st Virginia Cavalry, Company M/ K (2nd), at Piedmont Station, Fauquier County, Virginia, on 19 July, 1861.